 This is the simplest mode.
 Each block of data is encrypted independently using the block cipher.
 This method can be subject to cryptanalysis based on known ciphertext (or "dictionary attacks") and so is rarely used for messages longer than one block.
-The use of ECB is discouraged except for exceptional purposes.
+The use of ECB is discouraged except for exceptional purposes, such as encrypting a randomized PIN block per ISO 9564.